Who are the Philadelphia Phillies?

 It raises the concern that they can’t hold a late lead or capture a close game.
-Indeed, they only have a single one-run victory the entire season.
+Indeed, they have only had a single one-run victory the entire season.

-The Phillies have not won a game in which they scored less than five runs.
+The Phillies have not won a game in which they scored fewer than five runs.
 They needed double-digit run production three times and lost Tuesday with nine.